getsentry/sentry-docs/src/wizard/ruby/rack.md

 ### Configuration

-Add `use Sentry::Rack::CaptureException` and `use Sentry::Rack::Tracing` to your `config.ru` or other rackup file (this is automatically inserted in Rails):
+Add `use Sentry::Rack::CaptureExceptions` to your `config.ru` or other rackup file (this is automatically inserted in Rails):

 ```ruby
 require 'sentry-ruby'